wnchan/tp/docs/UserGuide.md

 4. **Group List**: Similar to the student list, the group list panel shows all existing groups along with their members and designated tutorials.
 Group-related commands will update this panel accordingly.
 5. **Menu Options**: The menu options provide quick access to general tasks within the application.
 Note that no messages are displayed in the feedback box when using the menu options.
 <div markdown="span" class="alert alert-primary">:exclamation: **Important:**
-To guarantee that all your changes and data are saved correctly, it is strongly advised to type the `exit` command into the Command Box instead of selecting `exit` from the menu options or closing the application window directly.
+To guarantee that all your changes and data are saved correctly, it is strongly advised to type the `exit` command into the Command Box, instead of selecting `exit` from the menu options or closing the application window directly.
 This practice helps prevent data loss and ensures a proper shutdown of the application.
 </div>